awsdocs/aws-doc-sdk-examples/dotnet/README.md

 # Building and running code examples

-For each code example, follow the instructions in the readme file for the example.
+For each code example, follow the instructions in the README file for the example.
 In general, follow these steps:

 - Open the solution file for the code example in Visual Studio.
 - Compile and run the solution.